aedocw/epub2tts-edge/README.md

 ## OPTIONAL - activate the virutal environment if using
 1. `source .venv/bin/activate`

-## OPTIONAL - activate the virutal environment if using
-1. `source .venv/bin/activate`

 ## FIRST - extract epub contents to text and cover image to png:
 1. `epub2tts-edge mybook.epub`
 2. **edit mybook.txt**, replacing `# Part 1` etc with desired chapter names, and removing front matter like table of contents and anything else you do not want read. **Note:** First two lines can be Title: and Author: to use that in audiobook metadata.